 Efflorescence on Masonry Surfaces

-Three Ingredients Needed
+Three Ingredients Needed For Efflorescence

 Efflorescence requires three primary ingredients in order to occur: availability of water soluble salts; a source of moisture or water to dissolve and transmit the salts; and an environment where the moisture can readily evaporate, thereby depositing the dissolved salts.